St Francis Xavier College (Canberra): Curriculum

 Middle school (years 7 and 8) are placed in a vigorous mathematics, science and humanities program with the choice of various elective subjects including languages, drama, visual arts, technology and design and hospitality.

 In years 9 and 10 students are to continue a similar pattern of liberal arts education with compulsory religious education.
 Students choose which Social Science subject they will study - History, Geography or Commerce.
 Other electives include the popular Sport and Recreation Courses.

 In the senior years most students are placed through a dynamic university preparatory program tailored to each students future career and study aspirations and academic level.
 English and Religion (religious philosophy, art history and psychology) units are compulsory and maths and sciences are highly recommended.
 However, a wide range of university like units are available such as Sociology, Psychology, Business and Media, that prepare students for vocational or higher education.
 The school's program has proven its dynamic and analytical thinking; its 2008 and 2009 UAI/ATAR results were among the highest in the territory.

 The college is known for its strong pastoral support of students.
-In senior years the Senior Studies Coordinator is part of a team who assist students in their academic goals.
+In senior years, the Senior Studies Coordinator is part of a team who assist students in their academic goals.

 Refurbishment and facilities

 In recent years the college has undergone some major refurbishments and improvements to its facilities.
 Many areas of the school were completely redone, including the Resource Centre and Student Services Hub, an area to which all students have access.
 The Resource Center contains books and computers.
 Other areas of the school which were renovated include the maths building and the art building.
 A new middle school building was also erected.

-The school also boasts a fully functional theater area, containing up-to-date lighting and prop equipment, as well as a large seating area for performances such as the school musical held every second year.
+The school also boasts a fully functional theatre area, containing up-to-date lighting and prop equipment, as well as a large seating area for performances such as the school musical held every second year.
 The school's basketball and tennis courts were also repainted with some new design changes making basketball and tennis a realistic choice for school physical education classes.
 Additionally, the school has created many "breakout" computing areas in the renovated areas of the school.
 This, combined with the three dedicated computer areas has increased the number of computers available to students to well over 40 units.